tiandiao123/Baltimore_Information_website/README.md

 PapaParse: http://papaparse.com/

 To test the codes, we need a web server(I used python to initiate a web server).
-For example type: python -m SimpleHTTPServer in this directory.
+For example type: python -m SimpleHTTPServer in this directory using a terminal.
 Then open a webbrowser to type localhost:8000 to see my webpage!
 This webpage has been tested in Chrome!